GridinSoft Threat Intelligence

 GridinSoft Anti-Malware detection

-The latest ThreatInfo record shows DirectX.exe detected as Suspicious Object.
-You can download GridinSoft Anti-Malware to scan the system and remove this detection if the file is present on your device.
+The current ThreatInfo record shows this exact file hash detected as Suspicious Object.
+Download GridinSoft Anti-Malware to scan the device, confirm whether this file is present, and remove the detected object if it is found.

 Detection name